 You said:

-What it comes down to is anyone who calls themself Christian and does their best to follow Jesus Christ and keep God's Commandments, deserves to be identified as Christian.
+What it comes down to is this: Anyone who calls himself Christian and does his best to follow Jesus Christ and keep God Commandments, deserves to be identified as Christian.

-ANY denomination who debates this is not very Christian in nature, or in the very least has a lot to learn about Christian behavior!
+Any denomination who debates this is not very Christian in nature or, at the very least, has a lot to learn about Christian behavior!

-What Chapter(s) and verse(s) in the Bible define your meaning of a Christian?
-OR Are these just your interpretations of several verses you like?.
 The Bible was not intended to be a recipe book for starting a new Protestant denomination based on an agreed to set of favorite Bible passages.
-The Bible was written by Catholics and their ancestors, for Catholics, for use in Catholic worship services: the Holy Mass.
+The Bible was written by Catholics and their Old Testament ancestors, for Catholics, for use in Catholic worship services: the Holy Mass.

-masquerade as Christians; they believe in many gods.
-This is contrary to the Christian faith.
-Mormons who know their faith also believe that god was once a mortal man and that a faithful Mormon can become his own god after his death.
-Strange but true.
+• They also believe that God was once a mortal man and that a faithful Mormon can become his own god after his death.

 Mormons don't believe in the same Jesus as the orthodox (small o) Christians do.
 Hence, they profess faith in a different Jesus.